A-New-BellHope/bellhop/README.md

 with tens of thousands each of rays and receivers, it is not rare that a ray will be close enough to a receiver to "count" in one case, and too far in the other case.
-If this ray happens to be the only ray to influence this receiver, the relative difference between the finite TL and zero is an *infinite* error!
+If this ray happens to be the only ray to influence this receiver, the relative difference between the finite field and zero is an *infinite* error!
 - If the ray approaches a corner between two different boundaries (e.g. SSP depth and range)--as is not rare in the environment files where everything is round numbers!--the ray may hit one boundary or the other first depending on